ikizir/HohhaDynamicXOR/README.md

 * With <= 64 bytes key body length, all key body is be kept in L1 cache.

-  Encryption uses only XOR and operates in constact time.
+  Encryption uses only XOR and operates in constant time.

-  Consequently, it is resistant to side channel and timing attacks.
+  Consequently, it is expected to be resistant to side channel and timing attacks.

   I tried to update the algorithm according to D.J.
 Bernstein's paper at: